 - Planning for, and dealing with, first aid emergencies involving babies and children including meningitis

 - Unconsciousness and resuscitation of babies and children

 - Minor cuts, bites, stings, bleeding and shock

-- Anaphylactic shock including use of epi pens
+- Anaphylactic shock including the use of epi pens

 - Broken bones and sprains

 - Effects of extreme heat and cold including febrile convulsions